Opportunities for Engagement

 >>> Resource library

-Held about once a month, these workshops are designed to assist and equip student
+Held at the start of each semester, these workshops are designed to assist and equip

-organization leaders with knowledge and skills to better work with their student organizations.
+student organization leaders with knowledge and skills to better work with their student

-Held in Klassen Court during lunch on the first Wednesday of classes in fall semester, the Involvement Fair enables new and returning students to meet with campus group and organization leaders while signing up for more information about the various involvement opportunities on campus.
+Held in Marbeck Center during lunch on the first Wednesday of classes in fall semester, the Engagement Fair enables new and returning students to meet with campus group and organization leaders while signing up for more information about the various engagement opportunities on campus.

 There are currently nearly 60 student organizations and activities that are listed as opportunities for involvement for Bluffton University students.
 These groups and activities can be categorized into three areas; student organizations, department activities and performance groups.